PhotoShop and PDFs

 Sorting out how to share and save files in Adobe programs can be challenging, especially for new designers.

-The problem is that PDFs come in “all shapes and sizes” — essentially, all PDF types are not equal.
+The problem is that PDFs come in “all shapes and sizes” — essentially, all PDF types are not created equal.

-My advice on creating a sharable PDF of your Photoshop project is first to export your design as a JPG file.
-A JPG file is a “flattened” file type, meaning the JPG file type does not have layers when opened in Photoshop.
-JPG file types do not save layer effects, paths, guides, or Photoshop-specific editing details.
 Next, open your JGP in Adobe Acrobat.
 From Adobe Acrobat, save the file as a PDF with your preferred settings.
 This quick PDF method creates a small, optimized, flattened PDF that you can now easily share.
 Sharing an optimized PDF is especially important for use on platforms with restrictions on file size limits and for sending by email.

 Alternatively, can’t I choose “Save As…” and select Photoshop PDF to create a PDF for sharing?